-While the Food Safety Modernization Act (FSMA) rules have all been finalized for quite a few months now, there are still significant amounts of confusion and questions regarding implementation and what companies actually need to do from a food safety standpoint.
+While the Food Safety Modernization Act (FSMA) rules have all been finalized for a while now, there’s still a lot of confusion regarding implementation and what companies should do from a food safety standpoint.

-To help clarify, we recently sat down with a panel of TraceGains customers at the Food Safety Consortium to discuss not only how their companies have managed to meet FSMA requirements, but also their real-life, practical approaches in doing so.
-Often times we read articles or listen to webinars discussing the rules in general and how to comply with FSMA, but sometimes what we really need is a real account as to how it’s actually done by other companies.
+To clarify, we sat down with a panel of TraceGains customers to discuss not only how their companies have managed to meet FSMA requirements, but also their real-life, practical approaches.
+Often, we read articles or listen to webinars discussing the rules in general and how to comply with FSMA, but sometimes what we need is a real account as to how other companies do it.

 We broke it down into sections for common themes since each company is different in how they need to comply with FSMA.